 1 Chome−3−5, Nakameguro, Meguro, Tokyo 153-0061

-Right next to Ginza, known for its upscale shopping and home of famous tech companies, Shiodome is a former railway terminal transformed into one of Tokyo’s most modern areas.
+Ginza is known internationally for its upscale shopping and for being home of famous tech companies.
+Just south is Shiodome, a former railway terminal transformed into one of Tokyo’s most modern areas.
 It is near Tsukiji, Tokyo Bay, and the Hamarikyu Gardens, an oasis of nature with 300-year old pine trees tucked in between skyscrapers.

 The impressive lobby is one thing.
 The amazing view on the Shinkansen tracks below and on the city is another.
 And finally, the artists rooms is what makes this hotel the real thing: each room features a concept made by a different artist and depicting a part of Japanese culture.
 The room featured here is “Cherry Blossoms”: created by Hiroko Otake, the painted cherry tree gives a sense of the uniquely Japanese aesthetic awareness of transient nature.